Updated on January 14, 2021.

-Other Terms.
+Other PPP Terms.
 No collateral is required and loans are non-recourse to the business owner (no personal guarantee) so long as proceeds are used for authorized purposes.
 There is no prepayment penalty.

 Other Fees.
 The SBA will reimburse lenders for the costs of providing the loans; therefore, borrowers should not be required to pay any fees for obtaining a PPP loan.

-The Berkeley Center for Law and Business has compiled a spreadsheet of the most active Section 7(a) SBA lenders and whether they are currently taking PPP applications.
-The spreadsheet can be found here.
+BCLB has compiled a spreadsheet of the most active Section 7(a) SBA lenders and whether they are currently taking PPP applications.
+The spreadsheet can be found here:

-B. Emergency Economic Injury Disaster Loans (EIDL) and $10K EIDL Grants
+B. Emergency Economic Injury Disaster Loans (EIDL), EIDL Advances, and Targeted EIDL Grants

 Eligible entity.
 Eligible applicants include a business or cooperative with not more than 500 employees (including sole proprietorships and self-employed individuals) and private nonprofit organizations.
 A full list is provided on the SBA’s website application page.
-For COVID-19 related loans, there no need to satisfy the 1-year operating history requirement that typically applies for SBA economic injury loans, but the business must have been in operation on January 31, 2020.
+For COVID-19 related loans, there no need to satisfy the 1-year operating history requirement that typically applies to SBA economic injury loans, but the business must have been in operation on January 31, 2020.
 Likewise, there is no need to show that the applicant is unable to obtain credit elsewhere.

 Allowable uses.
 Proceeds from an EIDL can be used for any purpose allowed under Section 7(b)(2) of the Small Business Administration Act, including providing paid sick leave to employees unable to work, maintaining payroll to retain employees, meeting increased costs to obtain materials, making rent or mortgage payments, and repaying other obligations.